markets/awesome-ruby/README.md

 ## HTML Parsing

 * [Nokogiri](http://nokogiri.org) - An HTML, XML, SAX, and Reader parser with XPath and CSS selector support

+## Web Crawling

+* [MetaInspector](https://github.com/jaimeiniesta/metainspector) - Ruby gem for web scraping purposes.
+It scrapes a given URL, and returns you its title, meta description, meta keywords, an array with all the links, all the images in it, etc.

 ## Processes and Threads